rachel-barrett/nim-hs/INSTALL.md

-Assuming you have Haskell installed on your system, you can try this program by typing the following lines into your bash terminal:
+Assuming you have Haskell installed on your system, you can try this program by running the following commands in your bash terminal:

 ``` bash
 $ git clone https://github.com/rachel-barrett/nim-haskell